Rjesh2006/GENERAL_keyword.md/README.md

   - **why kubernates is famous ?**

 reason for Kubernetes' popularity is its scalability.
-Kubernetes allows organizations to scale their containerized applications up or down based on demand, making it easy to handle
-     traffic spikes and unexpected increases in user activity.
+Kubernetes allows organizations to scale their containerized applications up or down based on demand, making it easy to handle traffic spikes and unexpected increases in user activity.
 Kubernetes also provides a high level of reliability and availability.1

  - # **whats cluster setup in conatainer orchestration** #

 A Kubernetes cluster is a set of  nodes that run containerized    applications.
 Containerizing applications packages an app with its dependences and some necessary services.

    - **paas:**

-     Platform as a service (PaaS) is a complete development and deployment environment in the cloud, with resources that enable you to deliver everything from simple cloud-based apps to sophisticated, cloud-enabled enterprise applications.
+Platform as a service (PaaS) is a complete development and deployment environment in the cloud, with resources that enable you to deliver everything from simple cloud-basedapps to sophisticated, cloud-enabled enterprise applications.

    - *Pass  prividers*